 Known for its shrine of Lord Krishna, Dwarka is believed to have been the first capital of Gujarat.
-Located in the Saurashtra peninsula of Gujarat, Dwarka is part of the Char Dham pilgrimage and is also one of the seven ancient cities (Sapta Puris).
-Also known as Dwaravati, Dwarka is derived from the words dwara, meaning door and ka refers to Brahma.
+Located in the Saurashtra peninsula of Gujarat, Dwarka is part of the Char Dham tirth yatraand is also one of the seven ancient cities (Sapta Puris).
+Also known as Dwaravati, Dwarka is derived from the words 'dwara', meaning door and 'ka' refers to Brahma.
 Hence, Dwarka means the gateway to Brahma or Moksha.

-Nageshwar Jyotirlinga Temple Also called Nagnath temple, it is situated on the outskirts of Dwarka.
+Also called Nagnath temple, it is situated on the outskirts of Dwarka.
 It is located between Gomti Dwarka and Beyt Dwarka Island.
-The Shivlinga in the temple faces

 Visitors have to climb down 56 steps from the Swarga Dwar to reach the ghat.
 Devotees consider it as sacred and do take a bath to wash off

 With exquisite examples of Rajput architecture and a prominent pearl fishing center, Jamnagar is Gujarat‘s lesser-known gems.
 Built around the Lakhota Lake, the city was the capital of the former state of Nawanagar, founded by Jam Raval in 1540 AD near the point where the Nagamati River and the Rangmati River meet.
 It was later rechristened as Jamnagar.

 The mythological site is located in the historical town of Kankhal, at 6 km from the town of Haridwar.
 The Parad Shivling remains enshrined inside the premises of the Harihar Ashram in Kankhal.
 Weighing 150 kg, the shivling is major tirth yatrasite for Shaivites.
 Devotees worship the shivling to seek the blessings of Lord Shiva.